26th October 2016

 What do worms look like?

-Where do cats get worms from?
+Where do outdoor cats get worms from?

 What are the common symptoms of worms in cats?

-Illnesses differ depending on the type of worm infestation.
-Some of the common symptoms include:
+Symptoms of worms do differ, depending on the type of worm infestation.
+However, some of the most common symptoms of worms in cats include:

-- Bloated belly
+- Bloated belly.

-- Weight loss
+- Weight loss.